 Yes, transportation is provided for students residing within transportation zones for the school.
 It is the responsibility of the parent to verify transportation eligibility.
 Transportation zones may be viewed at: http://magnet.ccsd.net .

 Are siblings kept together when they apply to the same school?

 It is the intent of CCSD to avoid separating siblings when possible, but there is no guarantee that both siblings will be selected to the same school.
 The only exception is made for twins/triplets (multiples).
-If one twin/triplet (multiple) is accepted, the other twin/triplet (multiple), if qualified, will automatically be offered a seat at the same school.
+If one twin/triplet (multiple) is accepted and the other twin/triplet (multiple) applied and is qualified, they will automatically be offered a seat at the same school.